nihad6690/To-Do-List/README.md

 # To-Do-List
-My personal To-Do-List\n
 I created this program to practice the basics of html, css, and javascript.
-All this program does is create a to-do-list, where you can add and delete different task and keep track of things you do.
+All this program does is create a to-do-list, where you can add and delete different tasks and keep track of the things you did.

 **Set up**: Download this zip file and open it in a file editor (preferably VSCode) and download the live server extension.
 Then go to index.html and run from live server.